The amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.

 Granulomatous amebic encephalitis is often diagnosed only after death.

-Granulomatous amebic encephalitis and any skin sores are typically treated with a combination of drugs including
+Granulomatous amebic encephalitis and any skin sores are typically treated with a combination of medications including

 and one or more of the following:

-Pentamidine (typically used to treat fungal infections—an antifungal drug—or protozoal infections)
+Pentamidine (typically used to treat fungal infections—an antifungal medication—or protozoal infections)

 Sulfadiazine or trimethoprim/sulfamethoxazole (antibiotics)

-Fluconazole or the related drugs voriconazole or itraconazole (antifungal drugs)
+Fluconazole or the related medications voriconazole or itraconazole (antifungal medications)

 Azithromycin or clarithromycin (antibiotics)

-Some of these drugs are taken by mouth, and others are given by injection.
+Some of these medications are taken by mouth, and others are given by injection.
 Some can be given in more than one way.

 Sometimes surgery is also needed.